Oyabure-Zakari/Larai/README.md

 # Welcome to Larai 📖

-Introducing [App Name], your ultimate language companion!
+Introducing Larai, your ultimate language companion!
 Expand your vocabulary effortlessly and unlock a world of understanding with our innovative app.

 1. #### Unlock the meaning of every word with ease